newhuo-tech/hk-docs/source/index.html.md

 }
 ```

-Once the Websocket connection is established, Huobi Hong Kong server will periodically send "ping" message at 20s interval, with an integer inside.
+Once the Websocket connection is established, New Huo Hong Kong server will periodically send "ping" message at 20s interval, with an integer inside.

 ```json
 {